 The Great Western Arcade

-Just off New Street, Piccadilly Arcade is famous for its’ hand-painted ceilings and independent specialist retailers, including Hustle & Flow, an urban fashionista hotspot and Onyx Workshop and Piccadilly Jewellers, both of whom deal in high quality jewellery.
-You’ll find experienced staff to help guide you through your purchase here.
-Drop into Smithsonia for some original and delightful gift ideas, or why not say it with flowers at Petals of Piccadilly?
-Or for a pampered experience, head to Finishing Touches for a range of hair and beauty treatments or to Marco Benito’s nail bar.
+Just off New Street, Piccadilly Arcade is famous for its hand-painted ceilings and independent specialist retailers, including Onyx Workshop and Piccadilly Jewellers, both of whom deal in high quality jewellery - you’ll find experienced staff to help guide you through your purchase here.
+Drop into Smithsonia for some original and delightful gift ideas, Faculty for some much needed coffee and cake, or why not say it with flowers at Petals of Piccadilly?
+Or for a pampered experience, head to Shepherds Barbers for a range of hair treatments or to Marco Benito’s nail bar.

-Just look for the Burlington Hotel next to Waterstones on New Street, and you’ll find this elegant little arcade.
-Inside you’ll find Uber, an exclusive men’s and women’s fashion retailer; Bad Apple Hair, one of our many cutting-edge stylists in the city, plus the premier designer retailer Flannels.
+Just look for the Burlington Hotel next to Apple on New Street, and you’ll find this elegant little arcade.
+Inside you’ll find Bad Apple Hair, one of our many cutting-edge stylists in the city, Crockett & Jones, a bespoke shoe shop, plus the stylish retailer, Onu, with up to date fashion picks for both men and women.
 And underneath all this, The Bacchus Bar, named after the Roman god of wine and intoxication, is one of the city centre’s best kept secrets for good food and drink.

-The perfect hideaway to step away from the crowd.
-Just off the bustling Corporation Street, it offers great shopping without great fuss, ideal for a quick bite or a leisurely lunch.
-Then it’s off to the largest GAP in the city or any of the other great fashion, travel or sports stores close at hand.
+The perfect hideaway to step away from the crowd, Martineau Place is just off the bustling Corporation Street, it offers great food without great fuss, ideal for a quick bite or a leisurely lunch.

 Local Shopping Centres